Tibetan Nomads: Guide to The Unique Nomadic Tribe Living on the Tibetan Plateau

 Zoige Prairie lies in the overlapping areas of Sichuan, Gansu, and Qinghai provinces and mainly consists of meadow steppe and swamp.
 The flat and immense prairie is home to many Tibetan pastoral nomads.
 The best time to travel in Zoige is in summer, when the hilly prairie temperature is around 10-12 degrees during the day.

-Sankoh prairie lies in Xiahe region of Gannan Tibetan Autonomous Prefecture, in Gansu province.
+Sankoh prairie lies in the Xiahe region of Gannan Tibetan Autonomous Prefecture, in Gansu province.
 A vast meadow steppe with an average altitude of above 3,000 meters, Sankoh prairie works is one of the major suppliers of livestock products in Gannan.
-There are around 4000 semi-nomads live in this area and tourists can experience the grand Xianglang festival in June.
-Other recreational events involve horse racing, campfire dancing, and shooting competition, and so on.
+There are around 4000 semi-nomads living in this area and tourists can experience the grand Xianglang festival in June.
+Other recreational events involve horse racing, campfire dancing, shooting competitions, and so on.

-Jinying Prairie is one of the major tourist attractions in Haiyai county of Qinghai province.
-Jinying means “gold and silver” in English, and the Jinying prairie is believed to be a land of abundant resource and treasure.
+Jinying Prairie is one of the major tourist attractions in Haiyai county of Qinghai Province.
+Jinying means “gold and silver” in English, and the Jinying prairie is believed to be a land of abundant resources and treasure.
 For generations, Tibetan nomads have lived in this place and there are over 300 thousand livestock grazing on the rich grass.
-The best travel season is from July to September when the pastoral scenery is adorned with numerous little known flowers and grazing livestock.
+The best travel season is from July to September when the pastoral scenery is adorned with numerous little-known flowers and grazing livestock.

 With so much of the Tibetan plateau being used by the nomads for their grazing, there are plenty of places to go where you can see the nomads living in harmony with their livestock and with nature.
 One of the most spectacular sights on the Tibetan plateau, seeing the nomadic camps with their yak hair tents and roaming mastiffs is the delight of any Tibet tour.